 When you hear the technology term “the cloud,” it often evokes something as nebulous and hazy as, well, clouds themselves.
-As the industry cloud platform for investment management, Ridgeline knows a lot about cloud – and the questions you might have about whether it’s the right move for your business.
+As the industry cloud platform for investment management software, Ridgeline knows a lot about cloud – and the questions you might have about whether it’s the right move for your business.
 We also understand that transitioning from an on-premise infrastructure to a Cloud Service Provider might have you wondering about security implications.
 We’re here to explain some key ways your firms’ security protocols are impacted by transitioning your business to the Cloud.

 First, we thought it best to define a few terms to avoid confusion throughout this post: